co-native-ab/pimctl/README.md

 ## Alpha Version

-This current version of pimctl is in a very early stage.
+This current version of pimctl is in a very early stage - but we support `Entra Groups`, `Entra Roles` and `Azure Roles` (`Azure Resources`).
 We want to do more, test more, and make it stable.
 The subcommands, flags, and everything in between will most likely change a couple of times, but before we do too much, we want to see what other people need.
-You can as of now work with Groups and Entra Roles.
+You can as of now work with Groups, Entra Roles and Azure Roles.

 As Moltke may have said, if he spoke English and wrote code: